Vulpex Posts: 390

 Aywanez wrote:

+I would like the demand system in general to be more 2 sided: currently it only increases on it's own in (what seems like) a linear progression.
+That's not how real world demand works.
 What I'd like to see is a 2-force system: demand for each product increases by, say, 1 percentage point each turn, but then also falls by. for example, 0.1% if it's current value.
 (Demand is, of course tracked as a float in this scenario) that way demand rises much faster when it's low and slower when it's high.
 Indeed a city where demand is below 15% requires a near-constant stream of supplies to keep there, whereas one with demand> 800% will almost never get any more demand.
+This will also resolve the proposed problem, as the severely decreased growth of demand for higher-tier goods will drive demand down on it's own, even if the city doesn't get supplied by players.

 The Demand moves up at the same rate, but the as the population falls, the VOLUME falls and it makes it much easier to lower the demand.
 If a city is completely un-supplied it has to eventually die out Also, when the population goes below 5 mil, the end products start actually fall in Demand back to 200, then at 3, 2 its the infastructure, components.